 In 2020, Nicole joined the Ellig Group as its Global Board Services Leader to advise boards and senior executives on matters related to governance, particularly those related to board composition, competency and diversity.

-Nicole is a frequent speaker on governance, risk and culture, and leading practices for boards and board committees.
-She has spoken at major universities around the country, including Stanford, Yale and Columbia, as well as professional organizations such as the ABA, the NACD, The Society for Corporate Governance, The International Corporate Governance Network, Compliance Week, and The Conference Board.
-Nicole has received numerous awards including Millstein Center’s “Rising Stars of Corporate Governance” and The International Alliance for Women’s “World of Vision” Award.
-She holds a Certificate in Cybersecurity Oversight from Carnegie Mellon University and the NACD.
+Nicole is a frequent speaker on governance, risk management, culture and leading practices for boards and board committees.
+She has spoken at major universities around the country, including Stanford, Yale, NYU, Rice and Columbia, as well as professional organizations such as the American Bar Association, NACD, The Society for Corporate Governance, The International Corporate Governance Network (ICGN), and The Conference Board.
+Nicole has received numerous awards including the Millstein Center’s Rising Stars of Corporate Governance and The International Alliance for Women’s World of Vision Award.

-Nicole is passionate about helping people with cancer as a volunteer driver for the American Cancer Society’s “Road to Recovery” program and as the patient advocate/representative on the Greenwich Hospital Breast Center Accreditation Leadership Committee.
-She lives in Connecticut with her husband and three children.
+Nicole is passionate about helping people with cancer as a volunteer driver for the American Cancer Society’s Road to Recovery program and as the patient advocate/representative on the Greenwich Hospital Breast Center’s Accreditation Leadership Committee.
+She lives in Connecticut and Western New York with her husband and three children.